YakinRubaiat/yakinrubaiat.github.io/_posts/2025-04-20-micro-intelligent.md

 Computer science itself provides strong precedents favoring modular, ensemble-based approaches:

 * **Random Forests:** In machine learning, a Random Forest consistently outperforms a single, highly complex decision tree.
 It does this by training many simpler trees (analogous to our Learner Models) on different subsets of data and aggregating their outputs (e.g., by voting).
 This ensemble approach leverages diversity to improve accuracy and robustness, demonstrating that combining simpler, specialized units often yields better results than relying on one complex predictor.
 * **Relational Databases (SQL):** Before relational databases, data was often stored in rigid, hierarchical structures.
 The revolution of SQL came from breaking data into smaller, well-defined, modular tables (relations) representing specific entities.
 Complex queries are then performed by joining and manipulating these tables.
-This modularity provides immense flexibility, scalability, and maintainability – advantages mirrored in MI's approach of coordinating specialized Learner Models that might interact with structured knowledge ($\mathcal{K}$).
+This modularity provides immense flexibility, scalability, and maintainability – advantages mirrored in MI's approach of coordinating specialized Learner Models that might interact with structured knowledge ($ \mathcal{K} $).

 ### Thought Experiments